PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ### Version 0.9

-- Changed rendering system (back to SVG paths but from more acurate drawing) and optimized method based on Bernd's code.
+- Changed rendering system (back to SVG paths but from more acurate drawing) and optimized method based on Bernd's code

-- Added the ability to set the key range via new lowOctave and highOctave properties.
+- Added the ability to set the key range via new lowOctave and highOctave properties

 ### Version 0.7